MESH-Research/Pilcrow/docs/developers/getting-started.md

 #### Google

-Documentation from Google for establishing an application for OAuth and registering a redirect URL: <https://support.google.com/cloud/answer/6158849?hl=en>
+Documentation from Google for establishing a Google Cloud application for OAuth and registering a redirect URL (or an "Authorized Redirect URI"): <https://support.google.com/cloud/answer/6158849?hl=en>

 ```php
 GOOGLE_CLIENT_ID=$YourGoogleClientId